lumogate/LumoGate/README.md

 * Option to remove inactive user accounts automatically

 We also encourage you to suggest new features you would love to see implemented

+# About

+LumoGate is being actively developed and maintained by Kelvin K. Omolumo.

+For further information, or bug reports, please contact:

+    lumoenterprise@gmail.com or kelvinomolumo@gmail.com